mfatiga/mfatiga_cv/README.md

  - high interest in all facets of technology and science
  - very good knowledge and understanding of electronics and embedded communication protocols
  - Linux user - using NeoVIM for most development, or Android Studio with VIM keybindings for Android
- - hobbies include: music synthesizers, SIM racing, FPV drone flying, Smart Home systems, etc.
+ - hobbies include: music synthesizers, SIM racing, FPV drone flying, Smart Home systems, photography, etc.

 # Work experience